Lough Erne – The Heart of the Fermanagh Lakelands

 • Water levels are managed by the Erne Rivers Trust and the Electricity Supply Board; during summer the Upper Lough is kept at or above 150 ft to maintain navigation.

-Lough Erne’s blend of mythic past, natural splendour and modern adventure makes it a must‑visit destination for history buffs, outdoor enthusiasts and families alike.
+Lough Erne’s blend of mythic past, natural splendour and modern adventure makes it a compelling destination for history buffs, outdoor enthusiasts and families alike.
 Whether you’re climbing the round tower on Devenish, paddling among the islands, or simply watching the sunset from a cosy lakeside café, the lake promises a memorable Irish experience.